vanhoefm/ssid-confusion-hostap/README.md

 You can test the standard attack using a single Wi-Fi dongle using our modified Hostapd.
 This simulates the MC-MitM attack that would be present in a real attack.
-Note that the **full MC-MitM experiment**, as used in the paper to verify an end-to-endattack, is available in the [mc-mitm](mc-mitm-ssid/README.md) directory.
-The below modified Hostapd is to more easily test whether clients are vulnerable.
+Note that the **full MC-MitM experiment**, as used in the paper to verify an end-to-end attack, is available in the [mc-mitm](mc-mitm-ssid/README.md) directory.
+The below modified Hostapd is to more easily test whether clients are vulnerable using only a single Wi-Fi dongle.

 To perform the standard attack test, first create the following example `hostapd_test.conf` configuration: